ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### Turing-decidable

-A language is Turing-decideable if there exists a Turing machine that can clearly indicate for every string whether that string is in the language or not.
+A language is Turing-decidable if there exists a Turing machine that can clearly indicate for every string whether that string is in the language or not.
 Every Turing-decidable language is also Turing-acceptable, because the Turing machine that can decide if the